fvanderbiest/docker-volume-git-backup/README.md

  * `SLEEPING_TIME`: if `WATCH_FILE` does not exist at startup, time to wait before a new check starts.
 Defaults to 1 sec.

-# geoserver_mock
+# testing

+In the `tests` folder there's a [docker-compose](tests/docker-compose.yml) file to easily create a test environment.

-This image is used for testing purposes: its goal is to periodically update content in a docker volume.
+The Dockerfile in the `tests/geoserver_mock` directory creates an image whose purpose is to periodically update the contents of a docker volume.
-It kind of mimics what [GeoServer](http://geoserver.org/) does to its config directory.
+It kind of mimics what [GeoServer](http://geoserver.org/) does to its config directory and is a lightweight alternative.